LispCookbook/cl-cookbook/windows.md

         * C-c x - For ACL or the ILISP Lisps, does a "Do What I Mean" eval/compile (see function documentation for copy-eval-dwim-lisp).
         * C-c e - Prompts for a Lisp form to evaluate.
         * C-c ; - Comments out the sexp that the cursor is on (repeated presses comment outward sexp's). (see function documentation for insert-balanced-comments).
-        * C-c : - Uncomments comments that were insered with insert-balanced-comments (see function documentation for remove-balanced-comments).
+        * C-c : - Uncomments comments that were inserted with insert-balanced-comments (see function documentation for remove-balanced-comments).
     * **Standard Key Overrides:** Some convenience key setups.
 The following key bindings have been added:
         * mouse-2 - Brings up a menu of Lisp symbols when in a Lisp source file.
         * F6 - Switches focus to another window (when multiple windows are in an Emacs frame).